-In our everyday practice, ECMS has strict protocols around cleaning to ensure children and staff's health, safety and wellbeing is a priority.
+In our everyday practice, we have strict protocols around cleaning to protect children and staff's health, safety and wellbeing.
 During this outbreak, we have increased the frequency of our centre cleaning that goes beyond our regulations.
 If there is a confirmed COVID-19 diagnosis, the centre will also undergo further professional cleaning with high-grade disinfectant products.
 Please speak with your Centre Directors or Nominated Supervisors to discuss other measures in place at your centre.

 How can I protect my child and family from COVID-19?

 The best way to protect yourself from COVID-19 is to practice good hygiene and social distancing.

 - Wash hands often with soap and running water for at least 20 seconds.
 Dry with a paper towel or hand dryer.